hyde231/pdb/README.md

+# ATTENTION : This repository is outdated.
+All updated plus a data browser are now under https://github.com/hyde231/pornstar-lookup

+---
 # pdb - NSFW!
 Listing 138411 individual pornstars with 306230 aliases, based on 297227 raw entries scraped from 14 different soruces.